Sparky 'catches lift' to Waikato Hospital

 AdvertisementAdvertise with NZME.

+"It was quite a bad break - they ended up putting in four four-inch screws," he said.

 A long period of recovery followed, and Steve has only recently returned to work.
-He said the flight in the helicopter was much preferable to a trip in an ambulance, which was " a lot less comfortable" compared to the "quick and smooth" passage of the helicopter.
+He said the flight in the helicopter was much preferable to a trip in an ambulance, which was "a lot less comfortable" in comparison to the "quick and smooth" passage of the helicopter.
 The flight itself took only 20 minutes to reach Waikato Hospital.

 He encourages everyone to donate towards a service that may, one day, save their life.